aws-samples/genai-model-evaluator/README.md

 - **Visualization Tools for Model Comparison:** Provides visual aids to facilitate an easier understanding of how different models stack up against each other in performance metrics.
 - **Automated Model Evaluation:** Streamlines the evaluation process through AI-driven analysis of model performance data.

-TODO:

- - Implement additional evaluation tasks, including a variety of summary tasks, such as classification, text generation/editing, among others.
- -
 ## Benefits

 - **Efficiency:** Saves time and effort by automating analysis tasks.